1,000 signatures reached

 Hon Eugenie Sage, Hon David Parker

-Local communities have worked hard for several decades to extend Schedule 4 and its protections to these lands, which are well known for their significant recreational and ecological values.
-One petition asking to extend Schedule 4 gained 17,000 signatures.*
+Local communities have worked hard for several decades to extend Schedule 4 and its protections from mining, to these lands, which are well known for their significant recreational and ecological values.
+One petition asking to extend Schedule 4 gained 17,000 signatures.* We also want Schedule 4 to be clear - that it applies to mining in, on or under Conservation land.

 [Add your name]

-By signing this Open Letter, you agree to be contacted by Project Karangahake, Coromandel Watchdog and ActionStation about this and similar campaigns.
+By signing this Open Letter, you agree to be contacted by Protect Karangahake, Coromandel Watchdog and ActionStation about this and similar campaigns.
 You can opt out at anytime.

 Why is this important?